stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 I recommend that you define a separate Route 53 zone for each cluster.
 Create these as child zones for a DNS domain that you own.
 This enables you to configure the ExternalDNS controller on a cluster to manage DNS records for applications on that cluster without enabling it to manage records on the parent DNS zone.

+## One: Prepare Your Repository

+Clone or fork the example project to your own Git repository.
+To use the provided Flux configuration, use GitLab as the Git hosting provider.

-## One: Customise Configuration
+## Two: Customise Configuration

-You will need to clone or fork the example repository and change the configuration for your own infrastructure:
+Next, change the configuration for your own infrastructure.

-- AWS region
+The relevant directories for configuration are:

+- _flux/apps/dev/_ - Flux configuration for _development_ clusters
+- _flux/apps/prod/_ - Flux configuration for _production_ clusters
+- _tf/contexts/dev/_ - TF configuration for _development_ clusters
-- IAM role for TF
+- _tf/contexts/prod/_ - TF configuration for _production_ clusters

-- IAM role for human system administrators
-- S3 bucket for TF remote state
+Set the TF backend in the `context.json` file for each context.
+Change each value that is marked as _Required_.

-The IAM principal that creates an EKS cluster is automatically granted _system:masters_ in that cluster.
+> The IAM principal that creates an EKS cluster is automatically granted _system:masters_ in that cluster.
 In our example code, this principal is the IAM role that TF uses.
 The TF code also enables administrator access on the cluster to the IAM role for human system administrators.

-> For simplicity, this example allows the TF module for EKS to create a KMS key that is unique to the cluster.
-If you want to use an existing KMS key, you will need to edit the TF code in the _amc_ module.

-## Two: Set Credentials
+## Three: Set Credentials

 > This process needs access to both AWS and your Git hosting provider.
 Set an access token for GitLab as the environment variable `GITLAB_TOKEN` before you run this command.